Gaspardious/Gaspardious/README.md

 🌍 Living: Gothenburg, Sweden - a place as vibrant and dynamic as my coding projects.

-💻 Studying: I'm deeply immersed in the world of Frontend Development, constantly exploring new technologies and frameworks to bring my digital creations to life.
+💻 Studying: Frontend Development is where my heart lies.
+I'm always diving into new technologies and frameworks, eager to push the boundaries of what's possible on the web.

 🚀 Interests: When I'm not coding, you'll find me: